Dynamic Thai Massage in Amsterdam and Ede

 Frequently Asked Questions

-1How long do I need for deep tissue massage?
+1How long do I need for Thai yoga massage?

 It takes at least 45 minutes for your nervous system to relax, so I do recommend booking a longer session if you want to surrender and receive the maximum healing benefits possible.